MESH-Research/invenio-remote-user-data-kcworks/README.md

-# Invenio extension for drawing user and groups data from a Remote API.
+# Invenio Remote User Data Service for Knowledge Commons Works

+Version 0.5.2-beta1

+* Beta release *

-This extension provides a service to draw user and groups data from a remote service associated with a SAML login ID provider.
+This extension for the Knowledge Commons Works installation of InvenioRDM provides a service to draw user and groups data from a remote service associated with a SAML login ID provider.
 This is user data that cannot be derived from the SAML response itself at login, but must be pulled separately from an API endpoint exposed by the same service.
 This extension assumes the existence of two API endpoints exposed by the remote service: one for user data and one for group data.

+Although this extension was developed for the Knowledge Commons Works installation of InvenioRDM, it could be adapted to other installations of InvenioRDM or other remote services.
+Most of the changes needed would be in the integration of group collection memberships via the `invenio_group_collections_kcworks` extension.

 ## Linking Invenio roles and collections with remote service groups